bershin/terraform/ch11_local/README.md

-Variables that are made up of manu variables
+Variables that are made up of many variables used to combine with local